 The following documents contain information that may be helpful in applying this Standard.

-CTA: “CEA 2053.
+CTA: “CTA 2053.
 Receiver Specifications for ATSC 2.0 Security,” ANSI/CTA-2053, Consumer Technology Association, Arlington, VA, August 2015.

 ATSC: “ATSC Standard: Companion Device (A/338),” Doc.
 A/338:2017, Advanced Television System Committee, Washington, D.C., 17 April 2017.

-ATSC: “ATSC Standard: Signaling, Delivery, Synchronization and Error Protection,” Doc.
-A/331:2017, Advanced Television System Committee, Washington, D.C., 6 December 2017.

-ISO/IEC: “ISO/IEC 23009–1:2014, Information technology — Dynamic adaptive streaming over HTTP (DASH) — Part 1: Media presentation description and segment formats,” International Organization for Standardization, Geneva, 2nd Edition, 15 May 2014.

-DASH: “Guidelines for Implementation: DASH-IF Interoperability Points”, Version 4.0, DASH Industry Forum, Beaverton, OR, 12 December 2016.

-ISO/IEC: “Information technology – High efficiency coding and media delivery in heterogeneous environments – Part 1: MPEG media transport (MMT),” Doc.
-ISO/IEC 23008-1:2017(E), International Organization for Standardization/ International Electrotechnical Commission, Geneva Switzerland.
+CA/Browser Forum: “Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates,” Version 1.5.9, CA/Browser Forum, 14 June 2018, available at http://cabforum.org/baseline-requirements-documents/.

 Definition of Terms

 With respect to definition of terms, abbreviations, and units, the practice of the Institute of Electrical and Electronics Engineers (IEEE) as outlined in the Institute’s published standards [1] shall be used.
 Where an abbreviation is not covered by IEEE practice or industry practice differs from IEEE practice, the abbreviation in question will be described in Section 3.3 of this document.